Carson Continental Divide Epic

-This newly minted IMBA Epic trail is consistently ranked the best ride in New Mexico.
+This IMBA Epic trail is consistently ranked the best ride in New Mexico.
 Over twenty miles of classic single-track side-hill wind through lush alpine meadows, cool pine forests and quaking aspen groves.
-Hire a shuttle to hack your ascent, or ride it like the locals: an all-day loop.
+Connect with our friends at Shuttle Taos to hack your South Boundary ascent, or ride it like the locals: an all-day loop.

 What this intermediate trail lacks in diversity, it more than makes up for in scenery.
 The half that hugs the Rio Grande Gorge provides plenty of photo ops to take your mind off the few punchy climbs that’ll test your legs and lungs.

 Lost Lake Loop

 Accessed from the Red River side of the mountains, this alpine adventure has it all: long climbs, talus slopes, alpine lakes, and ripping descents.
 Clockwise presents a more technical up.